Chapter 6: Of Paternal Power

 Locke ends the chapter with a description of all the ways in which absolute monarchy violates these principles.
 Absolute monarchy places no common authority over all; thus, by investing the authority in one person, the entire system suffers.
 Since the monarch can impinge on people's property and welfare without fear of retribution, the people lack the comfort, protection, and incentive to contribute to the good of the commonwealth.
 To prevent such an imbalance of power, the legislature and executive must be placed in a collective body.
 Thus, no individual is exempted from or above the laws of the commonwealth.

-These two chapters define civil society by describing what it is not--paternal or conjugal society.
+Chapters 6 and 7 define civil society by describing what it is not—paternal or conjugal society.
 Why should Locke spend so much time establishing this distinction?
 In Locke's time, it was very common for political philosophers such as Sir Robert Filmer to compare kings to fathers of their subjects to justify their absolute power.
 Locke was also aware of the traditional historical notions (Locke uses the Latin term paterfamilias) of the family social unit centered on the father as both the paternal and political center of power

 Locke presents paternal power, based on the assumption that young people have not yet fully developed their reason, to underline his belief that grown reasoning adults should become their own masters.
 Political power cannot be paternal because it either assumes that people do not have reason, or recognizes their reason and thus becomes powerless.

 A similar description applies to the conjugal power situations Locke describes.
 They cannot serve as models for civil society because they are based on one of two relationships--master/slave or parent/child.
 Both are poor models for civil society: Locke has defined slavery as an extension of the state of war, and the parental model we have already discredited as invalid.